Advanced Topics in Computer Science

 You need a laptop running a current version of Apple's macOS, Microsoft's Windows, or Ubuntu (Linux).
 For more specific information, see the Computers section in the Course Policies.

-Who is the instructor for this course?
+Who are the instructors for this course?

 I was born in 1960 and spent my formative years growing up in the deserts of Arizona, playing in the dirt with scorpions.
 I moved to Southern California with my family when I was in high school, and have been here pretty much ever since.